Last Updated: July 2023

 Why your house isn’t selling & how to fix it step by step

-The amount you can reduce your offer by will depend on a variety of factors, including the local market conditions, the property survey, the current market value, the property’s condition, and the seller’s circumstances.
+The amount you can reduce your offer by will depend on various factors, including local market conditions, the property survey, the current market value, the property’s condition, and the seller’s circumstances.

 According to This Is Money, houses in the UK sell for an average of 3.5% less than the original asking price.